 What is the difference between opiates and opioids?

 Opioid is a broad term when describing any substance under that drug classification.
-It can be either synthetic (man-made) or naturally produced in the environment.
-Poppy seeds are an example of an opiate, while fentanyl is an opioid because it does not exist in nature on its own.1,2,6
+It can be synthetic (man-made) or naturally produced in the environment.
+Poppy seeds are an example of an opiate, while fentanyl is an opioid because it does not exist in nature on its own.

 What are the physical signs of opioid addiction?

-The physical signs of opioid addiction include drowsiness, euphoria, confusion, and nausea.
+The physical signs of opioid use disorder include drowsiness, euphoria, confusion, and nausea.
 It can also cause your breathing to become slow.
 If you take opioids with alcohol, you may experience a dangerously slow heart rate.
-Long-term use could result in neurological and behavioral changes and could result in permanent brain damage.5,6
+Long-term use could result in neurological and behavioral changes and could result in permanent brain damage.

 Are there support groups for opioid addiction?